-NOTE: The Department cannot accept private evaluations or private school evaluations for the purpose of updating a child's disability category or funding.
+NOTE: The Department cannot accept private accepts independent education evaluations or private school evaluations for the purpose of updating a child's disability category or funding.
 See "Change in Disability Category" in Chapter 2 to learn how to update a student's disability category.